Te Reo Māori

 Kapa Haka provides an avenue for Māori students to access the Māori world and be culturally-connected learners… For non-Māori students, Kapa Haka provides a conduit to appreciate the unique role of Māori in shaping the New Zealand identity.”
 Alice Patrick

-- In 2019, Year 2-6 students will learn Te Reo and Tikanga Māori with a specialist teacher.
+All students learn Te Reo and Tikanga Māori with a specialist teacher.

-In 2010, students completed an inquiry about the history of Owairaka.
+Students completed an inquiry about the history of Ōwairaka.

 As a result of their research, the students produced a school pepeha.